pikers/piker/README.rst

 - Python 3.7+ for glue and business logic
 - trio_ for async
 - tractor_ as the underlying actor model
-- marketstore_ for data persistence and sharing
+- marketstore_ for historical data persistence and sharing
 - Qt_ for pristine high performance UIs

 .. |travis| image:: https://img.shields.io/travis/pikers/piker/master.svg